 2. Weight management

 Increased weight is directly related to the development of osteoarthritis.
 While reducing weight can be helpful.
-In fact, it can be a major factor in preventing or managing arthritis of the knees.
+It can be a significant factor in preventing or managing arthritis of the knees.

 Regular exercise reduces arthritic pain and improves joint function.
 But make sure to mix it up.
 A range of activities provides the most benefit.
-So, weight bearing, aerobics and stretching are all necessary.
-Strengthening the surrounding muscles is important to stabilise joints.
-It also prevents the muscle weakness that promotes structural damage.
+So, weight-bearing, aerobics and stretching are all necessary.
+Strengthening the surrounding muscles is vital to stabilise joints.
+It also prevents muscle weakness that promotes structural damage.

-While weight bearing exercise helps to prevent loss of cartilage and bone.
+Weight-bearing exercise helps to prevent loss of cartilage and bone.
 Activities such as yoga that improve flexibility and range of motion also help.
-Water based activities such as swimming or pool aerobics are a good option.
+Water-based activities such as swimming or pool aerobics are a good option.

 Aim for some physical activity on most days.
-For a total of 150 minutes moderate exercise per week, or 75 minutes vigorous exercise.
-Where possible, more exercise or higher intensity exercise is more beneficial.
+A total of 150 minutes of moderate exercise per week, or 75 minutes of vigorous exercise, is a good guideline.
+Where possible, more training or higher intensity exercise is more beneficial.

 Bromelain is a protein digesting enzyme, found in the stem and fruit of pineapples.
 It is available as a dietary supplement.
 Bromelain relieves osteoarthritis because it is an anti-inflammatory agent with analgesic properties.
 In fact, there are several studies supporting its use.

 This amazing compound is effective for mild to moderate knee osteoarthritis.
 Reducing pain and stiffness and improving joint function.
 There was no difference between treatment with diclofenac and bromelain, at 4 weeks.
 Using 500mg/day bromelain, compared to 100mg/day diclofenac.

 A study compared a combination product containing bromelain, with diclofenac.
 The analysis covers safety, efficacy and tolerability of both treatments for osteoarthritis.
 Interestingly, the combination product was superior to diclofenac.
-Researchers describe this product as suitable for high-risk patients.
-As well as for daily managment of osteoarthritic joint pain.
+Therefore, researchers describe this product as suitable for high-risk patients.
+As well as for daily management of osteoarthritic joint pain.

 Yet another trial tested a combination of three natural anti-inflammatory agents.
 These were bromelain and the herbs turmeric and devil’s claw.
 The combination reduced pain in acute and chronic osteoarthritis.
 Researchers declared there were no withdrawals from the trial due to side effects.
 Suggesting the combination was a safe and efficacious alternative to NSAIDs.